 Making Dalgona with strong espresso

 You might be wondering whether you can just make a Dalgona with a very strong espresso.
 One with only a small amount of moisture, but a large amount of powder.
-Unfortunately, by the nature of the coffee making process, you can’t really concentrate it well enough.
+Unfortunately, by the nature of the coffee-making process, you can’t concentrate it enough.
 Water has to pour through the ground coffee and it just can’t take along as many of these active components.

 That doesn’t mean you can’t make a foamy espresso!
 On the contrary, you can, with an electric mixer, see photo below.
 Adding sugar will make it even lighter.
 Notice how adding the sugar makes the air bubbles much smaller in size?
 The final foam won’t be as luscious and creamy as the instant coffee one.
 Also, it does collapse a lot faster.

 Making Dalgona with flavoured instant coffees

 Making Dalgona with ground beans

-If you use regular drip or espresso coffee, it will turn out too dilute to foam up.
+Also, regular drip coffee will be too diluted to foam.
 If you do want to use ground coffee you have two options.